Book Clinic Appointment with Dr. Danish Jamal

 - Infections: Bacterial or viral infection in lungs can be one of the causes of a chronic cough.
 Tuberculosis is one of them which initiates as a chronic cough and is later characterized by emitting blood after cough bouts.

 - Drug Interactions: Antihypertensive drugs have been found to be responsible for a chronic cough in some people.
-Hypersensitivity to the prescribed drugs is found to responsible for the cough bouts, and change in medication takes care of the issue.
+Hypersensitivity to the prescribed drugs is found to be responsible for the cough bouts, and change in medication takes care of the issue.

 - Asthma: It’s a situation characterized by blockages in the bronchi which disallows the normal air flow during inhalation and exhalation.
 Due to inadequate oxygen, brain assumes that there is a blockage which needs to be expelled and coughing pattern starts.
 However, asthma has to be treated, and the bronchi have to be brought back to normal with the help of medication by an expert medical practitioner.